Jane Grant: Military career

+Career

-In 1921, Grant joined the Lucy Stone League, which was dedicated, in the manner of Lucy Stone, to helping women keep their maiden names after marriage, as Grant did after her two marriages.
+In 1921, Grant helped to form the Lucy Stone League, which was dedicated, in the manner of Lucy Stone, to helping women keep their maiden names after marriage, as Grant did after her two marriages.
 In 1950, Grant and 22 former members restarted the Lucy Stone League; its first meeting was on 22 Mar 1950 in New York City.
 That year Grant won the Census Bureau's agreement that a married woman could use her birth surname as her official or real name in the census.
 (The New York Times, 10 Apr 1950).

 Grant was one of the founding members of the New York Newspaper Women's Club and served on its first board of directors after incorporation in 1924.

 With the backing of Raoul Fleischmann, Grant and Ross established The New Yorker in 1925.
 As editor, Ross is credited with driving the success of the magazine, however Ross is quoted saying the magazine would not have been a success without Jane's contribution.
 Grant was chiefly a business and content consultant for the magazine and initially helped to gather investments towards starting the magazine.
 She brought her friend Janet Flanner into the magazine's coterie of correspondents, commissioning her enduring Letter from Paris column.
 The feature continues to be published today, although it now includes many other cities.
 Grant later produced a special overseas issue for the armed forces during World War II.

 Ross and Grant divorced in 1929 after nine years of marriage.

 During World War II, Grant wrote for several magazines, including Ellery Queen's Mystery Magazine and The New Yorker.
 Grant wrote Confession of a Feminist for American Mercury in 1943.
 In the essay, she describes the experience of being a feminist, recounting her early career as a woman reporter among men for the Times and exploring discriminatory laws and practices.
 Grant continued to be active in feminist causes, reactivating the Lucy Stone League and expanding its purpose.
 She continued to work for the rights of women into the 1960s, advocating for passage of the Equal Rights Amendment and serving on the National Council of Women.